immsrini/NewWebsite/_pages/about.md

 Beyond my professional focus in CS/ML, I am deeply interested in the structure of economies, Bitcoin, the history of societies, the human condition, and South-Indian classical music.
 Some of my favorite musicians: Maharajapuram Santhanam, E. Gayathri, U.Srinivas, Mohammed Rafi, and SPB.
 I dedicate a significant amount of time to horology and the appreciation of fine writing instruments.

-I am devoted to studying and practicing Sanatana Dharma and Vishistadvaitam as propounded by Bhashyakarar and Srimad Vedanta Desika under the [Rahasya-traya guruparamparai](https://www.andavan.org/).
+I am devoted to studying and practicing Sanatana Dharma and Vishistadvaitam as propounded by Bhashyakarar and [Srimad Vedanta Desika](https://www.andavan.org/srivaishnavism/srimad-vedanta-desikan/) under the [Rahasya-traya guruparamparai](https://www.andavan.org/).

 After Tendulkar and Dravid's retirement, my interest in cricket waned, although I occasionally catch a test match.
-I'm a fervent admirer of Federer, particularly his unmatched inside-out forehand and point/play orchestration.
+I'm a fervent admirer of Federer, particularly his unmatched inside-out forehand and point orchestration.
 I continue to learn and play chess (mainly because it is another tab in the browser) and recreational tennis.

 I used to live in (then beautiful) authentic part of Bangalore closer to CTR’s benne dose and Veena store’s idli chutney before moving to North America.
 As a Southerner, my fondness for an aromatic cup of [filter kaapi](https://en.wikipedia.org/wiki/Indian_filter_coffee) (yes, Kaapi!) is profound, and I'm easily persuaded by a good one.